sberdevices/golos/README.md

 ### **Audio files in wav format**

-Manifest files with all training transcription texts is in the train_crowd9.tar archive listed in the table:
+Manifest files with all the training transcription texts are in the train_crowd9.tar archive listed in the table:

 | Archives          | Size       |  Links              |
 |-------------------|------------|---------------------|